Sonnet 94

 Sonnet 94 is one of 154 sonnets written by the English playwright and poet William Shakespeare.
 It is a member of the Fair Youth sequence, in which the poet expresses his love towards a young man.
+The sonnet exalts those who are able to exert complete control over their own lives and actions.

 Structure

 Sonnet 94 is an English or Shakespearean sonnet.
 The English sonnet has three quatrains, followed by a final rhyming couplet.
 It follows the typical rhyme scheme of the form, ABAB CDCD EFEF GG, and is composed in iambic pentameter, a type of poetic metre based on five pairs of metrically weak/strong syllabic positions.
 The 6th line exemplifies a regular iambic pentameter: